tianhm/indicators/README.md

 # indicators

 This is a python library and supporting files for calculating various technical indicators used in trading markets.
-It builds on code from my stocklib module also in github.  you feed an indicator a time series of data 1 bar at a time and it continuously updates it's value.
+It builds on code from my `stocklib` module also in github.
+You feed an indicator a time series of data 1 bar at a time and it continuously updates it's value.
 I use this personally, but it will likely require some effort for other people to put it to use.

-Take a look at stocklib first and get that to work before making use of this code.
+Take a look at `stocklib` first and get that to work before making use of this code.

 ## Dependencies

-indicators uses depends on my stocklib code and on numpy.
-If you are pulling historic data out of MySQL (likely if you use stocklib as-is) then you will also need MySQL-python.
-There are a number of other web-scraping related dependencies in stocklib for scraping Yahoo/etc data so check the stocklib README.md for details.
+`indicators` uses depends on my `stocklib` code and on `numpy`.
+If you are pulling historic data out of `MySQL` (likely if you use `stocklib` as-is) then you will also need `MySQL-python`.
+There are a number of other web-scraping related dependencies in `stocklib` for scraping Yahoo/etc data so check the stocklib README.md for details.

 * `pip install numpy`